Great horned owl: Iconography and myth

 Many warrior-based tribes of Native Americans admired the great horned owl for their "strength, courage and beauty".
 The Pima of the Southwest believed that owls were reincarnations of slain warriors who fly about by night.
 The Arikara of the Great Plains had mystic owl societies in which initiates were made to adorn a facial mask made of the wing and tail feathers of great horned owls.
-Some Indian nations regarded the great horned owl as a friendly spirit that could aid in matters of love, such as the Passamaquoddy of Maine, who felt the call of this species was a magical love flute designed to ignite human passions.
+Some Native American nations regarded the great horned owl as a friendly spirit that could aid in matters of love, such as the Passamaquoddy of Maine, who felt the call of this species was a magical love flute designed to ignite human passions.
 The Hopi of the Southwest also associated this owl with fertility, albeit of a different kind: they believed the calling of the owls into summer predicted hot weather, which produced good peach crops.
 During the winter solstice, the Hopi performed a ceremony with great horned owl feathers in hopes of summoning the heat of summer.
 Tribes in New Mexico were known to use owl wing-feathers to produce arrows which could strike their enemies with a minimum of sound.
 The Zuni held owl feathers in their mouths hoping to gain some of the silence that owls use in ambushes while striking their own enemies from other tribes.
 The Iroquois felt the origin of the great horned owl was due to an unformed owl annoying Raweno, the almighty creator, while Raweno created the rabbit, causing Raweno to make the owl "covered with mud" (dark camouflage) and doomed to ceaselessly call "whoo whoo", which he used while harassing Raweno by night because Raweno was active during the day.